Alexanderamiri/Alexanderamiri/README.md

 ### Hi there, I'm Alexander Amiri👋

-#### In my Golden-voyage repository you will find mostly python with some java and c++ code I've written over the course of my physics bachelor degree.
-It's mostly dense numerical analysis ranging from a couple of dozen to a couple of hundred lines of code.

--  I’m currently working as a data scientist at [Ruter]
+-  I’m currently working as a Machine learning engger at [Piano]
 -  How to reach me: Alexanderamiri@hotmail.com , [Linkedin] or [Facebook]